GabeStah/Airbrake.io/Exceptions/JavaScript/TypeError/x is not a constructor/text.md

 undefined
 ```

-Now that we're a bit clearer on how JavaScript handles `constructors` we can dive back into the `"x" is Not a Constructor TypeError` to see what might cause it to be thrown.
-In the simplest sense, a `"x" is Not a Constructor TypeError` is thrown when attempting to call a `constructor` on an object type that doesn't possess a `constructor` in the first place.
+Now that we're a bit clearer on how JavaScript handles `constructors` we can dive back into the `"x" Is Not a Constructor TypeError` to see what might cause it to be thrown.
+In the simplest sense, a `"x" Is Not a Constructor TypeError` is thrown when attempting to call a `constructor` on an object type that doesn't possess a `constructor` in the first place.
 For example, here we've declared a `String` type named `title` and tried to invoke the `constructor` of our `String` type variable via the `new` keyword:

 ```js
 var printError = function(error, explicit) {